lab-brussels-1/hyf-redesign-group-4/planning/backlog.md

 <!----Introduction to the course and what HYF offers--->

-- **Home Page**
+### **Home Page**

-As a **user**
+### As a user

 - I want to see a logo so that I can identify the website easily and navigate to the home page from any pages.

   - [ ] _There is a clear logo same as link to the home page in the header_.
 - I want to easily navigate the site
   - [ ] _There is a navigation bar with links to other pages of the site(The
         program ,volunteer,Digitalents,About,FAQ,Supportus,ApplyNow) in the
         right side of the header._

 - I would like to know more about HYF and where I can contribute or submit my donation.

   - [ ] _there is asection directly under the navbar describing title, HYF
-        slogan ,a "Donor"button that explains who and how you can contribute to the organization. and a "Apply Now" button for students. :_
+        slogan ,a "Donor"button that explains who and how you can contribute to the organization. and a "Apply Now" button for students._

-- I can contact Hackyourfuture team to learn more about the project
+- I can contact Hackyourfuture team to learn more about the project.

-  - [ ] _there is a contact form where user can send message and receive details via his/her mail id._
+  - [ ] _there is a contact form where user can contact HYF.

-  - [ ] _there is a footer on all pages with contact info,links to social media and Github._
+  - [ ] _there is a footer on all pages with
+       contact info,links to social media and Github._

 <!---- Nav bar in the home page of HYF
 - There is a nav bar that lets me check other information related to the course-->
 <!--a list of requirements displayed, and apply now submit box-->

 ### As a student

 - I can check information about the course in general such as curriculum